akando42/next-map/public/content/posts/08-18/index.md

 ![Dogecoin](https://storage.googleapis.com/spykman-world/Roman%20Empire%20and%20Mongol%20Khanate.png)

 Roman Empire existed from 27BC to 1453 AD is one the most well organized, disciplined army in the ancient time.
 Early period, the Republican Roman Army men were every able male private citizens.
 The Roman republic was created to avoid the return of the King’s dictatorship.
 The right to vote as a Roman citizen is the sign of a person's success.
-Citizenship was not by birth by financial or military success.
+Citizenship was not by birth but by financial or military success.

 ![Dogecoin](https://storage.googleapis.com/spykman-world/Dogecoin%20Elon%20Promotion.png)